 Heliopsis is a musical duo featuring Mikaela and Nyttu.
 Learn about the cello and some percussion instruments in this Class Notes Virtual Concert.

-Border CrosSing is a Twin Cities-based chorale ensemble which makes music that welcomes everyone - regardless of which language they speak, where they come from, or what they look like.
-Meet Ahmed Anzaldúa, Artistic Director of Border CrosSing and listen to this wonderful ensemble sing!
+Border CrosSing is a Twin Cities-based chorale ensemble which makes music that welcomes everyone.
+Meet Ahmed Anzaldúa, Artistic Director and listen to this wonderful ensemble sing!

 Meet Djenane Saint Juste and other vibrant musicians of Afoutayi Dance, Music, and Arts Company as they introduce students to music and dance from the country of Haiti.
 Enjoy this interactive virtual concert perfect for grades K-8.